 We have reprioritized our resources and funds toward the advancement of our radiopharmaceutical programs.
-As a result of this reprioritization, we intend to wind down in Q2 2024 our Phase 1b open-label camsirubicin clinical trial and the preclinical development of MNPR-202.
+As a result of this reprioritization, we are in the process of winding down our Phase 1b open-label camsirubicin clinical trial and the preclinical development of MNPR-202.